NetkoNefarious/Text-Editor/README.md

 * Find and Replace dialog (not mine: https://www.codeproject.com/Tips/768408/A-Find-and-Replace-Tool-for-AvalonEdit)

 What I practiced with this:
-* Logic of new, save and open operations
+* Logic of new, save and open operations (including dialog logic)
 * Placement of elements inside DockPanel
 * Properties of many WPF elements (TextBoxes, Labels, Window, MenuItems, Buttons...)
-* Containers (menu, toolbars, comboBoxes...)
+* Containers (menus, toolbars, comboBoxes...)
-* NuGet
+* Implementing AvalonEdit from NuGet
-* ApplicationCommands and Default Windows locations
+* ApplicationCommands and shortcuts for default Windows locations
 * Application Settings
-* Command Bindings
+* Command Binding
 * DateTime
+* Data Binding
 * XAML and C# in general